Our Services

 Helpful Resources

-DIY colon cleansing mixes may promise quick relief from bloating or constipation but can cause dangerous electrolyte imbalances, dehydration and intestinal irritation.
-These untested recipes can also mask serious conditions and harm your colon’s natural function.
+DIY colon cleanses are unsafe and ineffective.
+Homemade mixes marketed for bloating or constipation relief can trigger dangerous electrolyte imbalances, severe dehydration, and intestinal irritation.
+These untested recipes may also mask serious underlying conditions and disrupt your colon's natural function and healthy gut bacteria.

 Colon cleansing mixes—often promoted as quick fixes for bloating, constipation or "toxins"—have become increasingly popular online.
 You may have searched for the "Best home colon cleanse recipe" and found countless DIY formulas featuring ingredients like baking soda, apple cider vinegar, Epsom salt or herbal powders.
 Before you mix up your own concoction, here's what every patient needs to know from medical experts.